pallets/flask/docs/cli.rst

     is provided for convenience, but is not designed to be particularly secure, stable, or efficient.
 See :doc:`/deploying/index` for how to run in production.

-If another program is already using port 5000, you'll see ``OSError: [Errno 98]`` or ``OSError: [WinError 10013]`` when the server tries to start.
-See :ref:`address-already-in-use` for how to handle that.
+If another program is already using port 5000, you might see ``OSError: [Errno 98]`` or ``OSError: [WinError 10013]`` when the server tries to start.
+See :ref:`address-already-in-use` for instructions on how to handle this issue.

 Debug Mode